buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         The log encoding to use for logs produced in this step, or None to ues the global default.
         See :ref:`Log-Encodings`.

+    .. py:attribute:: rendered

+        At the begining of the step, the renderable attributes are rendered against the properties.
+        There is a slight delay however when those are not yet rendered, which lead to weird and difficult to reproduce bugs.
+To address this problem, a ``rendered`` attribute is available for methods that could be called early in the buildstep creation.

     A few important pieces of information are not available when a step is constructed, and are added later.
     These are set by the following methods; the order in which these methods are called is not defined.